ytakzk/Fusuma/README.md

 let fusuma = FusumaViewController() fusuma.delegate = self
-fusuma.hasVideo = true // If you want to let the users allow to use video. self.presentViewController(fusuma, animated: true, completion: nil)
+fusuma.hasVideo = true // If you want to let the users allow to use video. fusuma.cropHeightRatio = 0.6 // Height-to-width ratio.
+The default value is 1, which means a squared-size photo. fusuma.allowMultipleSelection = true // You can select multiple photos from the camera roll.
+The default value is false. fusuma.defaultMode = .photo // The first choice to show (.camera, .library, .video).
+The default value is .camera. self.presentViewController(fusuma, animated: true, completion: nil)
 ```